 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in Hamilton, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Ontario, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?

 Why should you pay for the agent on the other side of the table?

 Truthfully, it defies logic – it’s just what’s typically done.

 You can use that to your advantage in a few ways.

 First, factor in the commissions paid when you’re looking at the comparable sales.
 If the properties similar to yours sold for prices that included commissions, take that into account.

 Don’t underprice your property – be aware that a savvy buyer may expect to take a discount too.
 If you’re doing the work of one agent, you can expect to save that money.